A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Related Work

-Data-driven control policy learning have been applied in industrial systems for more than decades \cite{hoskins1992process,schlang1999neural,runkler2003modelling,schaefer2007neural,hartmann2008online}.
+Data-driven control policy learning have been applied in industrial systems for more than decades \cite{schlang1999neural}.
 However, most of them focus on online scenarios where there is a simulator of the industrial process to provide control feedback \cite{nian2020review}.
 In practice, building accurate simulation models for industrial systems is often very costly or infeasible.
 Learning control policies for industrial processes from offline data has been recently explored.
-For example, a particle swarm optimization-based algorithm is combined with a planning-based strategy for offline control in the Industrial Benchmark \cite{hein2017batch}.
+For example, a particle swarm optimization-based algorithm is combined with a planning-based strategy for offline industrial control policy learning~\cite{hein2017batch}.
 A generic programming-based approach is proposed to generate interpretable control policies for industrial systems from offline data \cite{hein2018interpretable}.
 Similar to our work is \cite{depeweg2018decomposition} in which a risk-sensitive model-based offline RL algorithm based on Bayesian neural networks is proposed to handle noisy industrial systems.
-Different from previous approaches, our proposed reliable offline model-based optimization framework is general to both the discrete and continuous control cases, and is agnostic to the optimization algorithm being used.
+Different from previous approaches, our proposed surrogate model is general to both the discrete and continuous control cases, and is agnostic to the optimization algorithm being used.